Back to home of AXA's website

 Operating procedures

-The Board has adopted internal terms of reference (the "Board’s Terms of Reference") which notably detail the role and responsibilities of the Board and its Committees, as well as matters reserved for Board decisions.
-The Board’s Terms of Reference include corporate governance requirements which, in certain instances, go beyond French regulatory requirements notably in relation to the role of the independent directors on the Board Committees.
+The Board has adopted terms of reference (the "Board’s Terms of Reference") which notably detail the role and responsibilities of the Board and its Committees, as well as matters reserved for Board decisions.
+The Board’s Terms of Reference include corporate governance requirements which, in certain instances, go beyond current French regulatory requirements notably in relation to the number of independent directors on Board Committees.

 The Board of Directors meets as often as it deems necessary.
-Board members may also meet among themselves without the presence of the Chairman and Executive Management and these meetings are scheduled at least once a year.
+Board members may also meet among themselves without the presence of the Executive Management (i.e. the Chief Executive Officer and the two Deputy Chief Executives (Directeurs Généraux Adjoints)) and these meetings are scheduled at least once a year.

-To ensure that the personal interests of the members of the Board of Directors and those of the Company are appropriately aligned, the Board's Terms of Reference provide that each member of the Board of Directors (with the exception of the directors representing the employees) must hold a number of AXA shares with a value at least equal to the gross annual amount of his/her compensation (directors’ fees) earned in respect of the previous fiscal year.
+To ensure that the personal interests of the members of the Board of Directors and those of the Company are appropriately aligned, the Board's Terms of Reference provide that each member of the Board of Directors (with the exception of the directors representing the employees) must hold, within two years following his/her first appointment, a number of AXA shares with a value at least equal to the gross annual amount of his/her compensation (directors’ fees) earned in respect of the previous fiscal year****.

 The employee shareholder representative